yurielryan/Multimodal-Interaction-Tuning/README.md

 **Note**: The might be some slight differences in the values as that depends on how your trained estimators converged.
 That said, you should expect the same general trends in Table 1 of the paper (ablation of interaction transfers).

 *I have tried my best to ensure reproducibility in this work.
-Do reach out to me (corresponding author) if there are any issues in the setup / data.* 🙇🏻
+Do reach out to me (the corresponding author) if there are any issues in the setup / data.* 🙇🏻

 ## Setup